-Of the sixty semester hours required for graduation, a maximum of twenty-four may be accepted by waiver from an accredited Bachelor of Social Work or Master of Social Work program.
+Of the 60 semester hours required for graduation, a maximum of 24 may be accepted by waiver from an accredited Bachelor of Social Work or Master of Social Work program.
 Waivers are awarded only after careful evaluation by the faculty of a student’s training and experience in the areas in which waivers are sought.

 Most students enroll in the regular full-time program, which can be completed in two academic years.
 Extended and part-time programs of work can be completed in two and one-half to three and one-half years.
-Students accepted into a modified program of study complete a forty-two to forty-eight-semester-hour program in twelve to sixteen months.
-Each option provides students with opportunities to study independently with individual faculty members, and to take elective courses in other University departments.
+Students accepted into a modified program of study complete a 42 to 48-semester-hour program in 12 to 16 months.
+Each option provides students with opportunities to study independently with individual faculty members and to take elective courses in other University departments.
 The school offers required courses during evening hours but cannot guarantee that the degree program can be completed by taking courses only at night.

 Doctor of Philosophy